 It is unclear who did Coleman's tattooing but some of it was probably done by hand.
 Many of Coleman's tattoos, which included the large eagle, the flag chest piece, the ship on the stomach, the sun designs on the kneecaps, and the fancy socks design, could be seen on the small statue that was displayed in his shop window in Norfolk.
 This statue is now part of the Mariner's Museum collection in Newport News, Virginia.

-When Norfolk's City Council ruled tattooing illegal in June 1950 by passing Ordinance No. 15,668.
-Coleman, along with many other tattooists were forced out of the city.
-Many of the Norfolk tattooists, including Grimshaw and Coleman, moved across the Elizabeth River and set up shops in Portsmouth, Virginia when the Norfolk Redevelopment and Housing Authority bulldozed the area.
+When Norfolk's City Council ruled tattooing illegal in June 1950 by passing Ordinance No. 15,668 Coleman, along with many other tattooists were forced out of the city.
+Many of the Norfolk tattooists, including Grimshaw and Coleman, moved across the Elizabeth River to Portsmouth, Virginia and went to work with Tex Peace.

-Coleman's body was found in the Elizabeth River near his home on October 25, 1973.
-It was thought that he slipped and fell into the river.
+On October 25, 1973, Coleman's body was found in the Elizabeth River near his home It was thought that he slipped and fell into the river and drowned.
 Coleman invested his tattooing money wisely in the stock market.
-At the time of his death he had accumulated small fortune, which he left to the Virginia School for the Deaf, the Norfolk United Fund, the Tidewater Lions Club and the St. Mary's Infants Fund.
+At the time of his death he had accumulated a small fortune, which he left to the Virginia School for the Deaf, the Norfolk United Fund, the Tidewater Lions Club and the St. Mary's Infants Fund.

 Originally published by the Tattoo Archive © 2004